luxi-liu97/cats_game/README.md

 # "Cats" - Typing Game
 A multiplayer typing game with a built-in autocorrect function

-To play the game with the GUI, run from the terminal:
+To play the game with the GUI, clone the repository and run from the terminal:
 ```
 python3 gui.py
 ```